biblius/poor-mans-guide-to-pi/building-binaries-with-rust.md

 ## Libraries

+If you can get away with compiling with `musl`, go for it.
+That one requires the least amount of configuration.

 If you are getting an error that the compiler is not found and are on Linux like god intended you can install it with

 ```bash